 The U.Va.
 School of Medicine and Health System are committed to building a dynamic, supportive, and productive workplace.
 We have partnered with Gallup to help us gather valuable feedback from you and help us achieve meaningful change.
-The employee engagement initiative is a great opportunity for you to share information that can directly and positively impact your work, your team, our School, and our Health System.
+The Team Member Engagement initiative is a great opportunity for you to share information that can directly and positively impact your work, your team, our School, and our Health System.

-Thank you to all those who let their voices be heard by participating in the 2013 Employee Engagement Survey!
-We had a robust response rate of 69 percent.
+We invite you to let your voice be heard and participate in the Team Member Engagement Survey!
 As we move forward, we have tremendous opportunities to work together to strengthen our workplace and advance our clinical, education, and research goals.

 What is employee engagement?